AstunTechnology/iso19139.eamp/README.md

 **EAMP Version 1.1 is the current version of the profile, based on UK Gemini 2.2.
 A version based on UK Gemini 2.3 will be released in early 2020.**

-See https://github.com/AstunTechnology/iso19139.eamp/wiki for version details.
+See https://github.com/AstunTechnology/iso19139.eamp/wiki/Version-History for details of previous versions.

 ### Installing the plugin